HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

   - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity

 IAL 1.5 identity verification is the lowest level of identity assurance that can be used to establish a unique identity that exists in the real world.
-It is expected to map to many existing systems’ procedures for user access to data at a single health system.(5)
+It is expected to map to many existing systems’ procedures for enabling patient electronic access to data at a single health system.(5)

 NOTE: Although this level of identity verification may be relevant to prevent duplicates in medical record systems, the lack of in person or virtual match of an individual to a photo in evidence or control of an authenticator associated with evidence generally does not provide high confidence in the identity of the individual.

-NOTE: Social Security Number does not have a role as evidence in identity assurance levels beyond IAL 1.5 except as may be needed for identity resolution above and beyond other requried evidence.
+NOTE: Social Security Number (on its own without presenting the card itself) does not have a role as evidence in identity assurance levels beyond IAL 1.5 except as may be needed for identity resolution above and beyond other requried evidence.

 ​